chinobix/files_tools/README.md

 ***search_extension.py***
 This script searches for files with specified extensions in the directory where it is executed, creates a directory called 'search', and copies all found files there.

+***plex_movie_folder.py*** organizes the files in a directory by creating directories for each file and moving the files to their respective directories.

 I am going to be uploading more useful tools.

 # Herramientas de archivos en python